SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 Kennedy said the ming and the ottomans suffered the same downfall due to centralization and economic troubles.

 ### Evidence
-- "[the ottomans] were to falter [...] strikingly similar Ming decline"
+- "[the ottomans] were to falter [...] strikingly similar Ming decline" (Kennedy 11)
 - "The system as a whole, like that of Ming China, increasingly suffered from some of the defects of being centralized, despotic, and severely orthodox in it's attitude toward initiative dissent, and commerce."
+(Kennedy 11)

 ## Body 2
 ### Topic